 I love talking about the older athletes I photograph.
 I’ve learned so much from them and I want to share it!

 I can entertain your audience by showing them my photographs and telling them about the amazing achievements of the elite older athletes I meet, their life stories and the international events they take part in.
 On one level, my talks are ‘easy listening’ and ‘easy watching’ as they are so highly illustrated.
-But I hope and believe that I also do more than entertain.
-I have a serious underlying message that’s also a good news message: the people I document show us what the human body is capable of as it ages.
+But I believe that I do more than entertain.
+I have a serious underlying message that’s one of hope: the people I document show us what the human body is capable of as it ages.
 And it’s a lot more than we might otherwise think!